Compare CL & ING Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

 Since its founding in 1806, Colgate-Palmolive has grown into a leading player in the household and personal care industry.
 In addition to its namesake oral care line (which accounts for more than 40% of its total sales), the firm manufactures shampoos, shower gels, deodorants, and home care products sold in over 200 countries.
-International sales account for about 70% of its total business, including approximately 45% from emerging regions.
-It also owns specialty pet food maker Hill's (around one-fifth of sales), which sells a majority of its products through veterinarians and specialty pet retailers.
+International sales account for about 70% of its total business, including nearly half from emerging regions.
+It also owns specialty pet food maker Hill's (almost one-fourth of sales), which sells the majority of its products through veterinarians and specialty pet retailers.

 The merger of the Dutch postal bank and NN Insurance in 1991 created ING.
 Through a series of further acquisitions, ING has built up a global footprint.
 The 2008 financial crisis forced ING to seek government support - a precondition of which was that ING should separate its banking and insurance activities, which saw ING revert to being solely a bank.
 ING has market-leading banking operations in the Netherlands and Belgium, and a range of digital banks across Europe and Australia.
 Its global wholesale banking operation is primarily focused on lending.